inveniosoftware/rfcs/rfcs/rdm-0051-data-citation-best-practices.md

 ## Resources/Timeline

-> Which resources do you have available to implement this RFC and what is the overall timeline?
+We have resourced five weeks of work to implement these recommendations.
+Given the current implementation status this is achievable, and the work should be completed by October 2021.